rohitnirban/UrlHub/README.md

 ## Acknowledgements

-Special thanks to the contributors and the open-source community for their valuable contributions to the URL Manager project.
+Special thanks to the contributors and the open-source community for their valuable support in building this project.

 Happy URL Managing! 🚀